Loropetalum: planting, pruning and care

 Botanical data

-Loropetalum constitute a small genus, close to Hamamelis, limited to one to three species of which the species chinense is mainly cultivated.
-These bushes of the family Hamamelidaceae occur in Himalaya, China and Japan.
-The species chinense inhabits forests and copses of China, regions of northern and eastern India (Assam) and a small area east of Osaka (Ise).
-It grows up to 1,200 m altitude on rocky hills and in open, dry wood.
-Rather tender, it requires long, warm summers so that wood is well ripened to withstand frosts down to −10°C.
+Loropetalum form a small genus, close to Hamamelis, limited to one to three species of which mainly the species chinense is cultivated.
+These bushes of the family Hamamelidaceae occur in the Himalaya, China and Japan.
+The species chinense populates forests and copses of China, regions of northern and eastern India (Assam) and a small area east of Osaka (Ise).
+It grows up to 1,200 m altitude on rocky hills, and in open, dry woods.
+Rather tender, it requires long, warm summers so that wood is well ripened to withstand frosts down to -10°C.

-Loropetalum have a dense, fairly spreading habit reaching up to 2 m in all directions, with long, flexible branches.
-Over time they can grow further – some century-old specimens never pruned reach about 10 m tall!
-But compact cultivars exist, such as ‘Ruby Runner’, which barely exceed 35 cm in height by 60 cm across and are ideal as groundcover at front of a border, to occupy a pot at the foot of an upright bush or even a hanging basket.
+Loropetalum have a dense, fairly spreading habit that can reach 2 m in every direction, with long, supple branches.
+Over time they can grow further – some century-old specimens never pruned approach 10 m high!
+But there are compact cultivars such as ‘Ruby Runner’ that hardly exceed 35 cm in height by 60 cm in diameter and are ideal as groundcover at the front of a border or to occupy a pot at the foot of an upright shrub or even a hanging basket.

-Foliage, with a thick lamina on a short petiole, consists of small, entire, ovate, pointed leaves 2–5 cm long that alternate in a single plane along fine horizontal twigs.
-Foliage remains evergreen in not-too-severe climates.
-Leaves are sometimes red at emergence before turning mid-green as days lengthen.
-Some cultivars, such as ‘Red Tip’, remain purple throughout year.
+Foliage with a thick lamina and short petiole consists of small entire, ovate and pointed leaves, 2–5 cm long, arranged alternately in a single plane along the fine horizontal shoots.
+Foliage remains evergreen in milder climates.
+Leaves are sometimes red on emergence before turning mid-green as days lengthen.
+Some cultivars such as ‘Red Tip’ remain purple throughout the year.

-Unlike Hamamelis, flowering is little or not fragrant, emitting a few honeyed scents while being melliferous and nectariferous.
-Flowering can begin in February and finish in April depending on cultivar and severity of climate, lasting about three weeks.
-A summer repeat may be observed if branches are not cut back at end of flowering.
-Flowers can cover entire foliage and produce a truly spectacular effect when bush is well established and growing in good conditions.
-Equipped with four long, ribbon-like petals slightly twisted, 1–2 cm long, they are grouped in compact corymbs of 3–6, giving the appearance of small pom-poms in the axil of the leaves.
-Cultivars with pink, red or purplish flowers are particularly attractive as they harmonise with purplish tones of foliage.
-Fruits are villous brown capsules, ovoid, 8 mm in diameter, containing two seeds.
+Unlike Hamamelis, flowering is little or not scented, emitting slight honeyed notes while being melliferous and nectariferous.
+It can start in February and finish in April depending on cultivar and severity of climate, lasting about three weeks.
+A repeat flowering may be observed during summer if shoots are not pruned at end of flowering.
+Flowers can cover entire foliage and provide a truly spectacular effect when bush is well established and growing in good conditions.
+Equipped with four long ribbon-like petals, slightly twisted, 1–2 cm long, they are grouped in tight corymbs of 3–6 giving the appearance of small pom-poms in leaf axils.
+Cultivars with pink, red or purplish flowers are particularly attractive as they harmonise with purplish tones of the foliage.
+Fruits are villous brown ovoid capsules about 8 mm in diameter containing two seeds.

 Striking atypical flowers and young purple foliage of Loropetalum chinense ‘Pipa’s Red’.